 For small and isolated projects, such as local property surveys or construction surveys, an assumed plane coordinate system can be acceptable.
 However, for large engineering projects, such as a lengthy highway, this practice must be avoided.

-There are two New Jersey state plane coordinate systems.
+There are two New Jersey state ground coordinate systems.
 The first is based on NAD 27 and the other is based on NAD 83.
-The NAD 27 SPCS is the earlier one and should be avoided.
+The NAD 27 SGCS is the earlier one and should be avoided.
 According to N.J.S.A.
-51:3-7, the official state plane coordinate system for New Jersey is the one based on NAD 83.
-State plane coordinate values of NAD 83 are different from those of NAD 27 because:
+51:3-7, the official state ground coordinate system for New Jersey is the one based on NAD 83.
+State ground coordinate values of NAD 83 are different from those of NAD 27 because:

-The parameters of the New Jersey state plane coordinate systems are:
+The parameters of the New Jersey state ground coordinate systems are:

 |Zone (NGS) Code||2900||2900|